Nasdanika/nasdanika.github.io/model/practices/legacy-modernization/readme.md

 ## The Fallacy of Code-First Modernization

 The most common, and perhaps most dangerous, approach to legacy modernization is jumping straight into writing new code.
+Sun Tzu observed that "strategy without tactics is the slowest route to victory.
+Tactics without strategy is the noise before defeat."
+In the context of software engineering, jumping directly into a legacy codebase is pure tactics devoid of strategy.

 When an engineering team encounters a monolithic application or an undocumented integration flow, the instinct is to start rebuilding it node-by-node in a modern language.
-This is "hero engineering."
+This is “hero engineering.”
 While a brilliant engineer might successfully brute-force the migration of a single asset, this approach is fundamentally unscalable.

 Code-first modernization treats the process as a syntax translation problem rather than a systemic architectural problem.
 Because the original intent of the legacy system is lost, translating it directly simply means manually rewriting technical debt into a newer syntax.
-It relies entirely on an individual developer's working memory and localized assumptions, ensuring the new system will eventually suffer the exact same fate as the legacy system it replaced.
+It relies entirely on an individual developer’s working memory and localized assumptions, ensuring the new system will eventually suffer the exact same fate as the legacy system it replaced - proving that tactical coding without an architectural strategy is, ultimately, just the noise before defeat.

 ## The "GenAI Magic Wand" Fallacy